AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 takes several turns, so you should plan shared inventory stash relocation in advance.
-You should keep your eye on the item management stat in the character menu '#'.
+You should keep your eye on the item management stat in the character menu `#`.
 If this stat is too low (which may be caused by an injury or low calmness level), it will be difficult for the character to work with items in the character's personal outfit or in the shared inventory stash.

-To open the pointsman's outfit, press 'O' (if you want to see the pointsman's personal inventory outfit and manipulate items stored there) or 'i' (if you want to stash something in the shared inventory from the pointsman's outfit).
+To open the pointsman's outfit, press `O` (if you want to see the pointsman's personal inventory outfit and manipulate items stored there) or `i` (if you want to stash something in the shared inventory from the pointsman's outfit).
-To open the shared inventory stash, press 'I'.
+To open the shared inventory stash, press `I`.
-To open the whole team's belongings (personal and stashed), press 'T'.
+To open the whole team's belongings (personal and stashed), press `T`.
-To manage items on the ground (trigger or fling it directly not putting it into any inventory to save time), press 'G'.
+To manage items on the ground (trigger or fling it directly not putting it into any inventory to save time), press `G`.

-To pick up an item from the ground to the pointsman's outfit, press 'g' or ','.
+To pick up an item from the ground to the pointsman's outfit, press `g` or ','.
 Items that have some direct use (melee weapon or armor) will be equipped in the personal equipment outfit while if it has no direct use or the equippment outfit is full, the item will be moved to the shared inventory stash.

-When you are managing items in the inventory or on the ground, you should choose the item with the LMB or arrows and 'RET' buttons to get the item management menu.
-You may want to choose all items from the particular location by pressing '*'.
+When you are managing items in the inventory or on the ground, you should choose the item with the LMB or arrows and `RET` buttons to get the item management menu.
+You may want to choose all items from the particular location by pressing `*`.

-To drop an item on the ground from the inventory (either stashed or from the personal outfit), press 'r'.
-To trigger the item's properties (inject an ampoule, activate a chip, eat a piece of food), press 't'.
-To throw (fling) the item somewhere, press 'f'.
-To put the item into the particular outfit (personal or shared), press 'O' (personal outfit) or 'i' (shared inventory stash).

 You may want to travel around the characters' inventories without leaving the inventory menu.
-To do that, you may press '<' or '>' to check different
+To do that, you may press `<` or `>` to check different
-inventories: character's outfit, stashed inventory, objects on the ground, etc. You may also change pointsmen that are adjusting inventory by pressing the 'TAB' command.
+inventories: character's outfit, stashed inventory, objects on the ground, etc. You may also change pointsmen that are adjusting inventory by pressing the `TAB` command.

 Quite often, you will need to modify your environment somehow.
 There are numerous ways how to do that, so try and experiment!